Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Operating systems/Linux/Linux.md

 - [[Linux mint]]

 ## History
 Linux was developed by [[Linus Torvalds]] in 1991.
-He was a student at the [[University of Helsinki]].
+He was a student at the University of Helsinki.
 He wanted to make a [[operating system]] that was similar to [[UNIX]] but was free to use.
 He released the first version of Linux in 1991.
 He released the source code so that other people could help develop it.
 Many people have helped develop Linux.
 Linux is now one of the most popular operating systems.

 ## Kernel
 The Linux kernel is the core of the Linux operating system.
 It talks to the hardware and applications.
 It has complete control of the [[CPU]], [[RAM]], [[Input devices|input devices]] and [[output devices]].